ajuancer/sunSandSpace/readme.md

 ## Contribute.

 You can fork this project.
-Feel free to [contact me](https://ajuancer.github.io).
+Feel free to [contact me](https://ajuancer.github.io) if you have need help.

-### The dependences are:
+### 1. The dependences are:

-- Telegram module.
-- The requests module.
-- Matplotlib.
+- [python-telegram-bot](https://python-telegram-bot.org/), wrapper to communicate with the [Telegram API](https://core.telegram.org/api).
+- The [requests](https://pypi.org/project/requests/) module, to stablish the communication with the [beach occupation API](https://www.gijon.es/es/datos/ocupacion_playas).
+- [Matplotlib](https://matplotlib.org/), to graph the information on the maps.

-### The API:
+### 2. The API:

-This bot uses the official API maintained by the Gijón Local Council, available [here](https://www.gijon.es/es/datos/ocupacion_playas).
+This bot uses the official API maintained by the Gijón Local Council.
+You can check the structure of the data  [here](https://www.gijon.es/es/datos/ocupacion_playas), and get the info  [here](https://playasapi.ctic.es/v1/zones).

+### 3. Installation.

+1. Create a new bot through Telegram [@botfather](https://t.me/botfather) and get the **access token**.
+You can see a tutorial [here](https://core.telegram.org/bots#6-botfather)._Remember to keep it private**_
+2. Clone this repository.
+Make sure `main.py` is located in the same dir where `img` is located.
+Or change it on the `main.py` file.
+3. Download the dependences.
+You can use `install -r requirements.txt` to install the libraries listed above.
+4. Replace the var `tm_token` with the access token you obtained in step #1.
+5. Run the code.

 ## License.